gonfva/gonfva.github.io/content/en/blog/2016-03-27-now-i-remember-why-i-left--security.md

 I kept sending messages to the relevant people in the company.
 At one point I contacted a lawyer who advised me to go full frontal.
 So I contacted a journalist.
 A couple of days before the journalist was going to break the piece of news, they removed the “Recover my password” system, and they deleted my account.

-> They said nothing and they deleted my accountYou receive a tip from someone (many messages).
+> They said nothing and they deleted my account

+You receive a tip from someone (many messages).
 (S)he is skilled above average (believe me, not too much).
 And your only reply is to shut down his/her account.
 A free account.
 That can be recreated.

 #### That was security in the year 2000